Eduard-GM/Eduard-GM/README.md

 ## Current Focus

 - Time series analysis and financial data modeling
-- Exploratory Data Analysis (EDA) using Python
+- Data Analysis using Python
 - Portfolio returns, volatility, and risk metrics
 - Working with libraries such as:
   - `yfinance`, `NumPy`, `pandas`, `matplotlib`, `seaborn`